-Part-time students are required to complete a minimum of 600 hours of internship spread over the course of at least two to three semesters.
+Part-time students are required to complete a minimum of 600 hours of internship spread over the course of three semesters.
+Part-time students may not enroll in more that 3 credits/225 hours of Internship.
 Note that the summer session does not count as a full academic semester (i.e., Fall and Spring).